Skip to content

 Who should use budgeting without bank linking?

-You want a budget app but do not want to share bank login access.
+You want a budget app that does not require a bank connection to begin.

 You prefer reviewing every transaction before it affects your budget.